godofdoubt/Clemm-0/README.md

 pip install requests

-#this should work or re

-for linux and not cuda change this commands and  correct raven.py
+#for AMD support and linux install change raven.py and this commands.

 run warpcore.py